Kulbartsch/AStaticWebSiteGenerator/README.md

 It is build with the idea of classical UNIX tools to do one job.
 ASWSG behaves just like a compiler parsing a Markup file and generating a new HTML output.
-ASWSG will not generate a file structure or an HTML frame, but you can do so using includes and use it with a build system like *make*.
+ASWSG will not generate a filesystem structure, or a HTML frame, but you can do so using includes and use it with a build system like *make*.

 HTML and Markup can be mixed, reusable includes may be used for headers, footers and other repeating code blocks.